 Kristina: Do your due diligence beforehand — candidates come to the interview because they want to find out if there is going to be alignment and fit with the role.
-They often want to understand more intangible qualities about the role such as the team or the company culture, which is information not available on the organisation’s website.
+They often want to understand more intangible qualities of the role such as the team or the company culture, which is information not available on the organisation’s website.
 Examples of this could include how you value an independent work nature or how the company places emphasis on teamwork and collaboration.
 These can really sell your company to a candidate and might make the difference between a strong candidate joining your team and your competitor’s.
-It’s not about sugar-coating your company but about providing an accurate depiction of your workplace, the environment, the people and company culture.
+It’s not about sugar-coating your company but about providing an accurate depiction of your workplace, the environment, the people and the company culture.

 What are the top tips for interviewers?

 Tommy: Avoid relying on your memory — take simple notes.
 This will ensure you don’t judge a candidate too soon.
 It’s advisable to wait until the interview is over to make an evaluation and assessment; this way, you don’t rely on first impressions.

 Many companies don’t really have good post-interview etiquette — they forget to inform candidates of the next steps in the interview process.
 For example, “There are still more candidates to see but expect to hear from us within the next two weeks.”
 It’s also common courtesy to inform a candidate if they do not secure the job.

 Find better candidates for your job openings on MyCareersFuture!